Kezar River Reserve

 • Snowshoeing

-• Launch Canoe/Kayak (please carry in and out from designated area to avoid eroding the access)
+• Launch Canoe/Kayak (please use provided carts to carry in and out from designated area to avoid eroding the woods road)

 These activities are not allowed: